+139 RFP Question 6.
 140 RFP Question 73.
-The Bidders were asked to include information pertaining to strategy, tools and techniques, and operational and management practices that will be used.
-141 RFP Question 74.
+The Bidders were asked to include information pertaining to strategy, tools and techniques, 141 RFP Question 74.

 142 SEC Rule 613(e)(4).
 This section of Appendix C provides an outline of the policies and procedures to be implemented.
 When adopting this requirement, the Commission recognized "the utility of allowing the [Participants] flexibility to subsequently delineate them in greater detail with the ability to make modifications as needed."
 Adopting Release at 45782.
 Additional detail is provided in Appendix D, Data Security.